Interface EvsAsyncClient

 -

 The CompletableFuture returned by this method can be completed exceptionally with the following exceptions.
-The exception returned is wrapped with CompletionException, so you need to invokeThrowable.getCause()
+The exception returned is wrapped with CompletionException, so you need to invokeThrowable.getCause()to retrieve the underlying exception.- ValidationException The input fails to satisfy the specified constraints.
+You will see this exception if invalid inputs are provided for any of the Amazon EVS environment operations, or if a list operation is performed on an environment resource that is still initializing.

 - ResourceNotFoundException A service resource associated with the request could not be found.
 The